aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

     ```

 ???+ required "Acceptance Tests"
     Run automated testing from the users’ perspective in the beta environment.
 These tests verify the user workflow, including when performed through a UI.
 These test are the slowest to run and hardest to maintain and therefore it is recommended to only have a few end-to-end tests that cover the most important application workflows.
+Test results should be published somewhere such as [AWS CodeBuild Test Reports](https://docs.aws.amazon.com/codebuild/latest/userguide/test-reporting.html).
 Examples of tools to define end-to-end tests include but are not limited to [Cypress](https://cypress.io) and [Selenium](https://selenium.dev).
     ```graphviz dot e2e.png
 digraph G {
     compound=true